-- (i) where appropriate, designing and implementing the research study so as to maximize communication and participation with, or dissemination of information to, persons unlikely to have access to the study, including persons of different ethnic and racial backgrounds, and persons with disabilities; - (ii) to the maximum extent practicable, affirmatively marketing the existence of the study or affirmatively disseminating the results of such studies broadly to persons affected, including persons of different races or ethnicities, persons of different socioeconomic status, or persons with disabilities who are not likely to be aware of the study; {iii} conducting such activities in a manner that provides meaningful access to persons with limited English proficiency (LEP); and {iv} targeting the benefits of the research, outreach, or educational activities to vulnerable populations, including women with children and racial and ethnic minorities. - (b) Section 3 Requirements (0.5 points).
-If your proposed project will conduct housing construction or rehabilitation (including reduction and abatement of lead-based paint hazards), explain in a separate narrative how you will provide appropriate opportunities to Section 3 residents and Section 3 businesses of the target area, in compliance with Section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C. § 1701u) and HUD's implementing rules at 24 CFR Part 135 (see section III.C.5.d of the 2011 General Section for further information).
+- (i) where appropriate, designing and implementing the research study so as to maximize communication and participation with, or dissemination of information to, persons unlikely to have access to the study, including persons of different ethnic and racial backgrounds, and persons with disabilities; - (ii) to the maximum extent practicable, affirmatively marketing the existence of the study or affirmatively disseminating the results of such studies broadly to persons affected, including persons of different races or ethnicities, persons of different socioeconomic status, or persons with disabilities who are not likely to be aware of the study; - (iii) conducting such activities in a manner that provides meaningful access to persons with limited English proficiency (LEP); and - (iv) targeting the benefits of the research, outreach, or educational activities to vulnerable populations, including women with children and racial and ethnic minorities. - (b) Section 3 Requirements (0.5 points).
+If your proposed project will conduct housing construction or rehabilitation, explain in a separate narrative how you will provide appropriate opportunities to Section 3 residents and Section 3 businesses of the target area, in compliance with Section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C. § 1701u) and HUD's implementing rules at 24 CFR Part 135 (see section III.C.5.d of the FY2012 General Section for further information).